 Marijuana and Real Estate: A Budding Issue

-- In states where marijuana was legal the longest, 27 percent had seen a decrease in residential property values near dispensaries and 12 percent had seen an increase.
+- One quarter of respondents where marijuana was legal the longest had seen a change in residential property values near dispensaries.

-- The majority of respondents reported that homeowner associations often had rules and restrictions against smoking and growing in home or common areas.
+- Respondents in states where recreational marijuana is legal more often reported that homeowner associations often had rules and restrictions against smoking and growing in common areas, and growing in exposed areas.